 Don't Dump, It's Dumb

-The City of Wagga Wagga was successful in obtaining funding through Round 3 of the NSW EPA's 'Combating Illegal Dumping: Clean-up and Prevention Program' to address the problem of dumped rubbish within our city.
-This project included an education and awareness campaign, free mattress disposal event and surveillance activities to reduce illegal dumping.
-This project has now concluded however work continues to address illegal dumping in our region.
+The City of Wagga Wagga was successful in obtaining funding through Round 5 of the NSW EPA's 'Combating Illegal Dumping: Clean-up and Prevention Program' to address the problem of illegal kerbside dumping within our city.
+The "Don't Dump its Dumb" project aims to reduce the number of incidences of kerbside dumping, increase the timeliness of reports of illegal dumping to RIDonline and engage with residents to educate and encourage correct disposal, through reuse and recycling.

 What is illegal dumping?